Gasoline: Tetraethyl lead

 In the U.S., the Environmental Protection Agency issued regulations to reduce the lead content of leaded gasoline over a series of annual phases, scheduled to begin in 1973 but delayed by court appeals until 1976.
 By 1995, leaded fuel accounted for only 0.6 percent of total gasoline sales and under 2000 ST (convert 2000) of lead per year.
-From 1 January 1996, the U.S. Clean Air Act banned the sale of leaded fuel for use in on-road vehicles in the U.S. The use of TEL also necessitated other additives, such as dibromoethane.
+From January 1996, the U.S. Clean Air Act banned the sale of leaded fuel for use in on-road vehicles in the U.S. The use of TEL also necessitated other additives, such as dibromoethane.

-European countries began replacing lead-containing additives by the end of the 1980s and, by the end of the 1990s, leaded gasoline was banned within the entire European Union with an exception for Avgas 100LL for general aviation.
+European countries began replacing lead-containing additives at the end of the 1980s.
+By the end of the 1990s, leaded gasoline was banned within the entire European Union with an exception for Avgas 100LL for general aviation.
 The UAE started to switch to unleaded in the early 2000s.

 Reduction in the average lead content of human blood may be a major cause for falling violent crime rates around the world including South Africa.
 A study found a correlation between leaded gasoline usage and violent crime (see Lead–crime hypothesis).
 Other studies found no correlation.

 In August 2021, the UN Environment Programme announced that leaded gasoline had been eradicated worldwide, with Algeria being the last country to deplete its reserves.
 UN Secretary-General António Guterres called the eradication of leaded petrol an "international success story".
 He also added: "Ending the use of leaded petrol will prevent more than one million premature deaths each year from heart disease, strokes and cancer, and it will protect children whose IQs are damaged by exposure to lead".
 Greenpeace called the announcement "the end of one toxic era".

-However, leaded gasoline continues to be used in aeronautic, auto racing, and off-road applications.
+Leaded gasoline continues to be used in aeronautic, auto racing, and off-road applications.
 The use of leaded additives is still permitted worldwide for the formulation of some grades of aviation gasoline such as 100LL, because the required octane rating is difficult to reach without the use of leaded additives.

 Different additives have replaced lead compounds.
 The most popular additives include aromatic hydrocarbons, ethers (MTBE and ETBE), and alcohols, most commonly ethanol.